lsst/rtn-045/index.rst

 No code cells should be hidden from the user.

-In other words, do not use the "View" menu item and choose "Collapse Selected Code", or click blue bar that appears to the left of a selected cell, to hide long blocks of code.
+In other words, do not use the "View" menu item and choose "Collapse Selected Code", or click the blue bar that appears to the left of a selected cell, to hide long blocks of code.
 The whole of the notebook should be visible to the user and the functionality of all code cells should be described in preceding markdown cells.